Calculating a Graduated Annuity

 Now, since the real value of the periodic deposit degrades over time due to inflation, and since one's ability to save will hopefully increase over time due to increased income through cost-of-living increases and promotions, a real-life long-term savings plan will likely include deposits that increase over time (a graduated annuity).
 These, too, can be represented with a series:

-where a is the geometric ratio describing the rate of increase (the graduation) of the deposits.
+where is the geometric ratio describing the rate of increase (the graduation) of the deposits.
 This series is similar in form to the binomial series, except that the coefficients in this series are all the same.
-To solve for the sum, we multiply by a/r and subtract:
+To solve for the sum, we multiply by and subtract:

 This equation can be rearranged to the elegant form: